Epiphone G-400 PRO vs Gibson SG Standard Guitar Review

 However, I know some players must stick to a certain budget, and I totally understand that.
 If your wallet dictates you must choose the G-400 PRO over the SG, I don’t think you should feel bad about it one bit.
-The G-400 PRO is an excellent guitar, for an almost stupid-affordable price.
+The G-400 PRO is among the best intermediate-level electric guitars out there, for an almost stupid-affordable price.
 You can mod it later on, but even left stock it is plenty good enough for bands, gigging and recording.

 That’s my two cents.
 Of course the ultimate decision is up to you.
-So, which will you choose: the Epiphone G-400 PRO or Gibson SG Standard T?
+So, which will you choose: the Epiphone G-400 PRO or Gibson SG Standard?